alextilley37/Personal/README.md

 ## Football API
 - Quite straightforward, see https://www.football-data.org/documentation/quickstart for api documentation
 - Uses matches entity and teams entity and converts fixture times from UTC to Brisbane time

+Next steps:
+- Automating this to be ran monthly on a schedule
+- Updating the script to include tennis matches